 It’s fair to say that when a relationship breaks down the initial reaction is emotional, whether you are happy the relationship is over or devastated it has happened.
 But in the immediate aftermath, the underlying question for almost anyone who is separating is “will I have enough to live on”.

-It may feel overwhelming to have to deal with unfamiliar aspects of your finances so below is some guidance and information about the financial things you will need to think about.
+It may feel overwhelming to have to deal with unfamiliar aspects of your finances so below is some guidance and information about the financial impact of divorce and the financial things you will need to think about.

 We can help you navigate through this next stage of your life, and for more information, or to make an appointment with a mediator call us on 0300 4000 636; email us on [email protected] or book an appointment

 Where to start?

 Let’s look at the starting points… The law and the courts take the view that where there is a legal relationship (marriage or civil partnership) then the starting point for financial discussions is fairness and equal division.
 This is often not the endpoint, as there are a range of things to be taken into consideration such as:

 - ongoing needs of any children

 - each person’s earning and mortgage capacity

 - where there are enough resources, any significant contributions of each partner in the relationship.

 The starting point is that the needs of the children now are met and then, on the basis that children do better when their parents are happy, that the needs of the parents are met.
 Sometimes there are not enough resources to arrange things fairly at the time of separation, and parents will make agreements to meet the children’s needs now … and their own at some time in the future when the children are more independent.